malijani/automate-openvpn/README.md

 **Usage :**

-just run : `sudo $HOME/OpenVPN/start.exp`
+Just run : `sudo $HOME/OpenVPN/start.exp`

-by default US.ovpn profile is in use. you can comment US.ovpn and uncomment DE.ovpn in $HOME/OpenVPN/start.exp file to use DE.ovpn.
+By default US.ovpn profile is in use.
+You can comment US.ovpn and uncomment DE.ovpn in "$HOME/OpenVPN/start.exp" file to use DE.ovpn.

+**Telegram channel : @ipctux**